 Remember, all the prospects will not become your customers.
 Therefore, the top of the funnel is always wide whereas the bottom is narrow.

 Steps To Build an Ideal B2B Sales Funnel

-A sales funnel model helps in generating quality leads, modify sales processes and optimize customer journeys.
-A sales funnel helps you build a sustainable strategy for new and existing customers.
-So, let’s go through the simple strategies that will help you to avoid simple mistakes for establishing a funnel.
+A sales funnel model helps generate quality leads, modify sales processes, and optimize customer journeys.
+A sales funnel helps you build a sustainable b2b prospecting strategy for new and existing customers.
+So, let’s go through the simple strategies that will help you avoid making simple mistakes in establishing a funnel.